apache/hadoop-site/README.md

 `hugo`

 And the site will be generated to the `content` sub directory.

+> Please make sure to use Hugo version 0.89.0 to avoid unnecessary formatting changes.

 This repository contains both the source and the rendered version of the site.
 __Always execute a `hugo` before the commit, to refresh the content folder.__